NajiDevs/cf-v2ray-optimizer/README.md

 - ⚡ **Optimized Performance** - High speed and better user experience
 - 🔄 **Notification System** - Instant feedback for users
 - 💾 **Settings Persistence** - Remember user's language preference
+- --> Special Thanks For Dear [@EmadN87](https://github.com/emadn87) For Redesigning The UI Of The Project

 ⚠️ **Important Note:**
 Before starting the analysis, make sure to turn off any active VPN to ensure accurate testing.